 • CRSSJ staff • Student Affairs staff

-For assistance on how to help someone who may have disordered eating or an eating disorder, call SHACS at x3230.
+For assistance on how to help someone who may have disordered eating or an eating disorder, call SHAW at x3230.

 Eating Disorder Protocol